All Episodes

 And it's an insult because let's look at where he's coming from.

-He's looking at President Trump and he's saying, Oh, I could do this.
+He's looking at President Trump and he's saying, oh, I could do this.

-He's he's just a deal maker.
+He's just a deal maker.

-I've got this sixty billion dollar business.
+I've got this $60 billion business.

 And I was the three-term mayor of New York City.